marioSilvestri3/capstone-objectives-1-2-3/objective-1-business-understanding-report.md

 ## Objective 1 - Business Understanding

-This document details the business vision and requirements, and is the final deliverable for Objective 1 - Business Understanding.
+This document details the business vision and requirements for the project and is the final deliverable for Objective 1 - Business Understanding.

 ### Vision